OpenWonderLabs/node-switchbot/README.md

 node-switchbot
 ===============

-The node-switchbot is a Node.js module which allows you to move your [Switchbot (Bot)](https://www.switch-bot.com/bot)'s arm and to monitor the temperature/humidity from [SwitchBot Thermometer & Hygrometer (Meter)](https://www.switch-bot.com/meter).
+The node-switchbot is a Node.js module which allows you to move your [Switchbot (Bot)](https://www.switch-bot.com/bot)'s arm and [Switchbot Curtain(Curtain)](https://www.switch-bot.com/products/switchbot-curtain), also monitor the temperature/humidity from [SwitchBot Thermometer & Hygrometer (Meter)](https://www.switch-bot.com/meter).

 This module is unofficial.
 It was developed by reference to [the official python code](https://github.com/OpenWonderLabs/python-host).
 But some functionalities of this module were developed through trial and error.
 So some information obtained from this module might be wrong.